Almaviva-SPC/elastick_host/README.md

 * ekl_version_to_install: the ELK stack version that must be installed and configured
 * elastic_Cluster: the name of the elasticsearch cluster
 * elasticsearch_master_is_datanode: if true the elasticsearch master node is added in the list of hosts logstash will connect to.
 When true, the value of *node.data* in prepare.yml is set to true too.
 In this way the host is considered either a master node or a data node
+* master_node: the hostname of elasticsearch master node
+* data_node1: the hostname of the first elasticsearch data node
+* data_node2: the hostname of the second elasticsearch data node

 ROLES